alessandropontini/Portfolio/README.md

 2)  Data Management and Visualization project can be consulted here: https://github.com/federicodeservi/mtsb

 3) Computer Science Project - Manipulation of data thanks Pandas Package

+4) Covid Project - Time series Project made with the data of covid in Italy.
+Focused in estimation of cases.

+5) Data Vizualisation - There are vizualisation made from this project : https://github.com/federicodeservi/mtsb.
+My personal link on tableau is https://public.tableau.com/profile/alessandro.pontini#!/?newProfile=&activeTab=0

+6) Decision Model Assignment - These are assignment made by me for the course.

+7) Machine Learning Knime - Project of health data prediction with knime software.

+8) Statistical Modelling - Code used in te course.